 succulent plants are available to eat (Gullion 1962).

-desert habitats, preferably with open foraging sites interspersed by
+preferably with open foraging sites interspersed by

 escape cover, with permanent water nearby.
 In New Mexico, occupies patches of favorable